Medicare Part D

 Part D prescription drug coverage is available for any Medicare

 beneficiary.
 Extra Help is a program within Medicare that assists individuals with the cost of their Part D prescription drug plan.
-Some Medicare beneficiaries with limited resources and income are
+Some Medicare beneficiaries with limited resources

-eligible for the Extra Help program.
+and income are eligible for the Extra Help program.

 What does Extra Help cover?

-Extra Help assists eligible beneficiaries with paying for costs
+Extra Help assists eligible beneficiaries with

-associated with their Medicare Part D prescription drug plan, like annual deductibles, monthly premiums and prescription co-payments or coinsurance.
+paying for costs associated with their Medicare Part D prescription drug plan, like annual deductibles, monthly premiums and prescription co-payments or coinsurance.

 How Much Will You Pay In Extra Help?

-With the full Extra Help benefit in 2018, an eligible
+With the full Extra Help benefit in 2018, an

-beneficiary should pay no more than $3.35 for a generic drug (or a brand-name drug treated as a generic) and $8.35 for any other brand-name drug.
-For those qualifying for partial Extra Help, an
+eligible beneficiary should pay no more than $3.35 for a generic drug (or a brand-name drug treated as a generic) and $8.35 for any other brand-name drug.
+For those qualifying for partial Extra Help,

-maximum.
+out-of-pocket maximum.
 Most people who qualify for Extra Help also pay nothing, or a reduced amount, for their monthly premium and annual deductible.